Abhijith-TR/Image-Processing/src/sub-2-progress.md

 - [ ] Verilog module to perform operation on image matrix to convert it to image matrix for corresponding greyscale image.
 - [ ] MATLAB script to view the produced output hex file as humans can't percieve the produced hexadecimal file.

+## Pending
+- [ ] Performing other operations on the provided image.

 ---